IgniteUI/igniteui-docfx/jp/components/tabs.md

 #### Using igxTab, routerLink Directives and Single router-outlet

 In order to implement basic routing with **igx-tabs**, you can re-template the igx-tabs item header using the `igxTab` directive and provide links via `routerLink` in `ng-template`.
-Views are switched within a single `router-outlet` placed outside the tabs component.
+Views are switched and displayed after a single `router-outlet` placed outside the tabs component.
 Note that `ng-template` content overides the default tabs headers style.

 ```html
 <!-- tabs-sample-1.component.html -->